WurstCommander/Titanfall2_Multiplayer_fix/README.md

 - Right-click on PowerShell and select "Run as administrator" or hit Winkey + X, A
 - Navigate to the folder containing the script using the `cd` command.
-- Execute the script by typing its name and pressing Enter.
+- Execute the script by typing its name and pressing Enter (.\titanfall2_multifix.ps1).

 ### 2. Modify the Script Path